How to Pressure-Can Homemade Custard (Plus Illustrated Recipe With 4 Variations)

 Coconut milk may be substituted in any of these recipes, and is delicious!
 There are no method differences when using a milk substitution.
 Your product may at first seem more watery, but should thicken sufficiently as it cooks.

-Step 1 for Whole-Egg Method: Mix Dry IngredientsClick thumbnail to view full-size
+(Whole-Egg Method) Step 1: Mix Dry IngredientsClick thumbnail to view full-size

 Step 2: Whisk in EggsClick thumbnail to view full-size

 Step 3: Add Milk and Cook DownClick thumbnail to view full-size

 Step 4: Add Vanilla and ButterClick thumbnail to view full-size